TailTown/desktop-app/README.md

 - MacOS and Unix support

 ## 🪲 Known bugs 🪲
-- Times and dates may be inaccurate if the timezone setted on Fur Affinity doesn't match the one of the user's computer
 - Ads don't get refreshed on new page fetching in infinite scrolled views
 - Music, poetry etc. submissions handling